vivianlorenaortiz/AirBnB_clone/README.md

 ----------
 ----------

 This proyect hbnb is a full-stack clone of the web application AirBnB.
-Thos clone was built in several parts:
+Thos clone was built in several parts:<br>
 *create a command interpreter using the cmd module<br>
 *serialize and deserialize a Class<br>
 *Write an read JSON file<br>